jayc3-3/EasyPyGame/README.md

 <br/>

 #### .KeyPressed(key)
-_.KeyPressed()_ returns a "True" or "False" if the set key is pressed
+_.KeyPressed()_ returns "True" or "False" if the set key is pressed or not
 <br/>
 "key" is the key to be checked for a press (String)
 <br/>